PHP: it’s the clear choice for any and every web project, right? Well, not necessarily.

 Of course, there is also the fact that it was developed by and continues to be supported by one of the largest tech giants in the world.

 In terms of comparing C# to PHP, the former language is more commonly used for products that are not web applications, although it can be applied to a range of projects.
 And when it comes to learning C#, if you already know how to code in languages like C++ and Java, learning the language will be a breeze.

 Elixir, a relative newcomer to the scene that was created in 2012, is widely applicable to numerous project and products already, such as blockchain, the Internet of Things (IoT), and much more.
 Easy to learn and use with clean syntax, the language is considered highly approachable and scalable and offers plenty of excellent attributes and qualities.

 Already, the Elixir ecosystem has plenty to offer.
 And the language continues to be widely adopted by web programmers as a great alternative to PHP.

 Picking the Right Alternative

 Before choosing the best PHP alternative, you should have a clear understanding of which issues are driving you to it.
 Why?
 Because the issues you have with PHP might be easily solved with the right PHP development team by your side.
-Experts can help you navigate through the challenges and show you that the things that are pushing you to the PHP alternatives aren’t as complicated as you think they are.
+Experts in the language can help you navigate through the challenges and drawbacks and show you that the things that are pushing you to the PHP alternatives are not as complicated as you may think they are at first.

-Once you have the issues clear in your mind, you might still want to go with another programming language.
-That’s perfectly fine and, thankfully, you have some pretty powerful options to go to.
-The 3 I’ve listed here are probably the safest bet, as they can help you easily tackle PHP’s known issues.
+The 7 languages we have listed and evaluated here are all excellent choices, and they can help you easily tackle many of PHP’s known issues and challenges.
 That doesn’t mean they are the only alternatives, but they are the best places to start your search for the right alternative.